sindrekjr/any-cypher/README.md

 #### What?
 Web application.
 ### Why?
-Seamlessly translate any cypher any way whenever without buttons.
-Eugh.
+Seamlessly translate any cypher any way whenever.
 ## How?
 Open index.html; write text; get text.